 COPYING This journal is registered with the Copyright Clearance Center, 222 Rosewood Drive, Danvers, MA 01923.
 Organizations in the USA who are also registered with C.C.C. may therefore copy material (beyond the limits permitted by sections 107 and 108 of US copyright law) subject to payment to C.C.C. of the per-copy fee of \$16.00.
 This consent does not extend to multiple copying for promotional or commer-cial purposes.
-Code 0033-2917/2017 \$16.00.
+Code 0033-2917/2025 \$16.00.
 Organizations authorized by the Copyright Licensing Agency may also copy material subject to the usual conditions.
 ISI Tear Sheet Service, 3501 Market Street, Philadelphia, Pennsylvania 19104, USA, is authorized to supply single copies of separate articles for private use only.
 For all other use, permission should be sought from Cambridge or the American Branch of Cambridge University Press.

 SUBSCRIPTIONS Irish Journal of Psychological Medicine (ISSN 0790-9667) is published quarterly by Cambridge University Press, Journals Fulfillment Department, UPH, Shaftesbury Road, Cambridge CB2 8BS, UK/Cambridge University Press, 1 Liberty Plaza, Floor 20, New York, NY 10006, USA.
-The subscription price (excluding VAT) for institutions, which includes only electronic access, of volume 38, 2021 is £419 (US \$674 in USA, Canada and Mexico).
-Single parts cost £120 (US \$194 in USA, Canada and Mexico) plus postage.
+The subscription price (excluding VAT) of volume 42, 2025, is for institutions single issues print only, £150 (\$241 in USA, Canada and Mexico; and £168 in Euro).
 EU subscribers (outside the UK) who are not registered for VAT should add VAT at their country's rate.
 VAT registered subscribers should provide their VAT registration number.
-Orders, which must be accompanied by payment, may be sent to any bookseller or subscription agent or direct to the publishers: Cambridge University Press, Journals Fulfillment Department, UPH, Shaftesbury Road, Cambridge CB2 8BS, UK or in the USA, Canada and Mexico, to Cambridge University Press, Journals Fulfillment Department, 1 Liberty Plaza, Floor 20, New York, NY 10006, USA.
+Orders, which must be accompanied by payment, may be sent to any bookseller or subscription agent or direct to the publishers: Cambridge University Press, Journals Fulfillment Department, UPH, Shaftesbury Road, Cambridge CB2 8BS, UK or in the USA, Canada and Mexico, to Cambridge University Press, Journals Fulfillment, 1 Liberty Plaza, Floor 20, New York, NY 10006, USA.
 Japanese prices for institutions are available from Kinokuniya Company Ltd, P.O.
 Box 55, Chitose, Tokyo 156, Japan.

-$\hbox{\it online access This journal is included on Cambridge Core and can be found at cambridge.org/ipm}$
+ONLINE ACCESS This journal is included on Cambridge Core and can be found at cambridge.org/ipm